maarten-pennings/SevenSegment-over-Serial/manual/readme.md

 ### 0x0D (`\r`) CURSOR-HOME
 The control character CURSOR-HOME homes the cursor, i.e. sets it to 0.
 It does not clear screen.

-See also CURSOR-LEFT and CURSOR-RIGHT.
+See also CURSOR-RIGHT, CURSOR-LEFT, and CURSOR-RIGHT.

 ### 0x0E DOT-DISABLE
 The control character DOT-DISABLE disables dot replacement.
 See Model section for details (see also DOT-ENABLE).